pweerd/albumimporter/readme.md

 The import-driver can be downloaded from [https://bitmanager.nl/distrib/importer.zip](https://bitmanager.nl/distrib/importer.zip).

-Install elasticsearch.
+**Install** elasticsearch.
+If you want to use the bitmanager stemmer, please install version 7.4, since the bitmanager plugin is not yet available for later versions.
+The needed plugin is downloadable from [](https://bitmanager.nl/es/7.4.0/).
+If you choose to use a different version, the standard `index.config.js` will not work.
+Take a look at the `index_without_stemmer.config.js` file.

-Create a following files by copying their *.sample counterparts and adjust the content according your needs:
+**Create** a following files by copying their *.sample counterparts and adjust the content according your needs:

 - import.xml
 - facenames.txt